Jim Kiick, Dolphins’ perfect season running back, dies at 73

 Shula died May 4 at age 90.

+Kiick battled memory issues in recent years and lived in an assisted living home.
+His daughter, Allie, posted a note Thursday on Twitter saying that because of the coronavirus, visitors weren’t being allowed in his room.

+“I miss my dad,” she wrote.
+“It’s pretty hard when you’re sitting on the outside of the glass and can’t do anything to cheer him up.
+He’s lost the spark in his eyes as anyone would in this situation.”

-Kiick and the speedier Mercury Morris split playing time during the 1972-73 seasons, which gave Shula a potent one-two punch at halfback but sometimes led to second-guessing by fans.
+Kiick and the speedier Mercury Morris split playing time with the Dolphins during the 1972-73 seasons, which gave Shula a potent one-two punch at halfback but sometimes led to second-guessing by fans.

 “Kiick and Mercury Morris both contributed,” Shula said.
 “Every Monday there was a controversy, but the bottom line wasn’t bad.”